dekuNukem/duckyPad/keymap_instructions.md

 When you press this key, `&` will be printed out.
 Yes you heard that right, it is inverted in this layout!

-It should be clear that duckcode for this key is `0x001e`.
+It should be clear that duckcode for this character is `0x001e`.

 As usual, go find `&` in the file, and set the duckcode: